zgris/git3d/README.md

 Clone this repo and simply run:

-'docker-compose up -d'
+`docker-compose up -d`

-then visit 'localhost:3000' on your browser to see a local version in action.
+then visit `localhost:3000` on your browser to see a local version in action.

 As Gitea is written in Go, it works across **all** the platforms and architectures that are supported by Go, including Linux, macOS, and